lsst/dp1_lsst_io/docs/tutorials/portal/301/portal-301-6.rst

 **2.5.
 Explore the images.**
-Use the image display interface to zoom, pan, rescale, and generally explore the deep images of the Seagull field.
+Use the image display interface to zoom, pan, rescale, and generally explore the deep images of the RubinSV\_95\_-25 field.

 3. Create a patch coverage map